Big-Biodiversity-Collaborative/SwallowtailClimateChange/README.md

    (km<sup>2</sup>) of the insect's range that overlaps with at least one host plant species' range and the area of the insect's range that overlaps with zero host plant species' ranges
-   3. **src/summary/compare-range-changes.R**: Compare the range sizes of current and forecast distributions, both considering insect ranges alone, and considering only the areas where insects are predicted to overlap with one or more host plant species
+   3. **src/summary/compare-range-changes.R**: **DEPRECATED** Compare the range
+   sizes of current and forecast distributions, both considering insect ranges alone, and considering only the areas where insects are predicted to overlap with one or more host plant species
    4. **src/summary/draw-species-richness-maps-glm.R**: Draw maps of _Papilio_
    species richness for current and forecast climate conditions and a map showing the change between current and forecast estimates